Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

-On Friday, Kole Calhoun (.282 batting average in his past 10 games, with a double, two home runs, four walks and eight RBI) and the Cleveland Guardians face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 7:07 PM ET.
+The Cleveland Guardians and Kole Calhoun, who went 0-for-4 last time in action, take on Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Blue Jays.

 Kole Calhoun Game Info & Props vs. the Blue Jays